BRC-104 Protocol

 max

-should not be set for Wrapping Pool, should be "0" for Farming Pool
+should be as same as the oridinal asset for Wrapping Pool, should be "0" for Farming Pool

 amt